-Number Course C redits

-Any Rider Univers sity student may choose to pursue the 18-credit Arts Adminis tration

-d students should declare the Arts Administration mi

-n available in the Registrar's Office.
-Descriptions for all r

-es in this minor may be found in the Lawrenceville catalog o t Rider
+Any Rider University student may choose to pursue the 18-credit Arts Administration minor.
+Interested students should declare the Arts Administration minor by completing a form available in the Registrar's Office.
+Descriptions for all required and elective courses in this minor may be found in the Lawrenceville catalog of Rider University.

-University.

-Required Course 12
+Required Courses

-AAD121 Introduction to Arts Administration 1 3
+AAD121 Introduction to Arts Administration 1

+10.00121 Of

-CBA110 Introduction to Business 5
+CBA110 Introduction to Business

-AAD202 Communications & Marketing in the Arts 2 3
+AAD202 Communications & Marketing in the Arts 2

-AAD203 Arts Fundraising 2 3 3 3
+AAD203 Arts Fundraising 2

-Choose one of the f 3
+Choose one of the follow

 ENG321 Workplace Writing: Business & Professional Contexts

 ENG322 Workplace Writing: Grant Proposals, Fundraising &

+ENOSE Development

+COM107

-COM107 Development Writing for the Media
+COMIO Writing for the Media

-5011107 writing for the metha

-Electives 6
+Floativos

-from the following: 6
+Electives the following:

+Electives chosen from

 AAD290 Arts Administration Independent Study

-A A D 205 (may be repeated once) 3
+AAD305 (may be repeated once)

+Music Publishing

-AAD305 AAD306 Music Publishing Recording Industry 3
+AAD306 Recording Industry

-AAD307 Tour Management 2
+AAD307 Tour Management

-AAD350 Venue Management 3 3 2 2
+AAD350 Venue Management

 AAD351 Crossing Cultural Borders: An Investigation of

-Arts Management 3
+Arts Management

-Styles in other Countries (may be taken more than once)
+1 1 1 101 Styles in other Countries (may be taken more than once)

 AAD491 Internship (Minors may repeat up to two times.)
-3

-AAC210 Introduction to Accounting 3

-ACC220 ADV300 Managerial Uses of Accounting Advertising Principles 3

-ART227 Gallery Management 3

-BUS210 Introduction to Law: Contracts 3

-CIS185 Information Systems Essentials 3

-CIS340 Electronic Commerce 3

-COM102 Introduction to News Writing 3

-COM107 COM212 Persuasive Writing for the Media Publication Design 3

-COM212 COM261 Multimedia Communication 3

-COM280 Issues in Event Planning 3

-COM290 Professional and Strategic Speech 3

-COM341 Publicity Methods in Organizations 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3

-COM363 Converging Digital Media 3

-ENG322 Workplace Writing: Grant Proposals 3

-LDP200 MGT201 Foundations of Leadership 3

-MG1201 Fundamentals of Management and Organizational Behavior 3

-MGT310 Introduction to Human Resource Management 3

-MGT346 Negotiation 3

-MGT363 Management Skills 3

-MKT330 International Marketing 3

-MKT340 Personal Selling 3 3 3 3 3 3 3 3

-MUS312 The Arts Abroad (January term) 5

-Suggested Politie cal Science Courses

-POL201 Policy Issues, Advocacy and Budgeting 3

-POL215 Global Politics 3 3 3 3

-POL210 POL325 Public Opinion Public Administration 3

-POL325 Public Administration 3

-Satisfactory completion of AAD121 or CBA110 and of all English Composition requirements of a student's college is a prerequisite for AAD202 and AAD203.

-A student who chooses to take both AAD121 and CBA110 may count the credits for the second course toward electives in this minor.

-A student who chooses to take two of the three writing courses may count the second course toward electives in this minor.

-An internship must be undertaken in an arts organization venue in order to count toward this minor.
-While it may be arranged for three or more credits, a maximum of six internship credits may be counted toward electives.

-Descriptions for all required and elective courses in this minor may be found in the Lawrenceville catalog of Rider University.

-Students must successfully complete one year of Italian and one year of either French or German.
-If students are exempted from one or more semesters of foreign language study, they must replace the missing credits with other Arts and Sciences electives.

-Attendance at weekly studio classes is required during all semesters of applied study.

-A half recital must be presented in the junior year.
-A full recital must be presented in the senior year.
+ACC210 Introduction to Accounting

+ACC220 Managerial Uses of Accounting

+ADV300 Advertising Principles

+AMS 310 The American Identity in the Arts

+ART227 Gallery Management

+BUS210 Introduction to Law: Contracts

+CIS185 Information Systems Essentials

+CIS340 Electronic Commerce

+COM102 Introduction to News Writing

+COM107 Persuasive Writing for the Media

+COM212 Publication Design

+COM261 Multimedia Communication

+COM280 Issues in Event Planning

+COM290 Professional and Strategic Speech

+COM341 Publicity Methods in Organizations

+COM363 Converging Digital Media

+COM364 Multimedia Production II: Web Design

+ENG321 Workplace Writing: Business and Professional Contexts

+ENG322 Workplace Writing: Grant Proposals

+ENG323 Workplace Writing: Reviewing and Publishing

+LDP200 Foundations of Leadership

+MGT201 Fundamentals of Management and

+Organizational Behavior

+MGT310 Introduction to Human Resource Management

+MGT346 Negotiation

+MGT363 Management Skills

+MKT330 International Marketing

+MKT340 Personal Selling

+MUS312 The Arts Abroad (January term)

+Suggested Political Science Courses

+Suggested Pontical 3 science Courses

+POL201 Policy Issues, Advocacy and Budgeting

+POL215/GLS 210 Global Politics

+POL210 Public Opinion

+POL325 Public Administration

+- Satisfactory completion of AAD121 or CBA110 and of all English Composition requirements of a 1. student's college is a prerequisite for AAD202 and AAD203. - A student who chooses to take both AAD121 and CBA110 may count the credits for the second 2. course toward electives in this minor - A student who chooses to take two of the three writing courses may count the second course 3. toward electives in this minor. - An internship must be undertaken in an arts organization venue in order to count toward this 4. minor.
+While it may be arranged for three or more credits, a maximum of six internship credits may be counted toward electives. - Descriptions for all required and elective courses in this minor may be found in the Lawrenceville 5. catalog of Rider University.